 - Applicants must be seeking a degree in the areas of biology, biochemistry, chemistry, environmental science, math, computer science, or computational science.

 - Applicants must be full-time student at Hood College.

-- Student who plan on careers that include medicine or other related fields are not eligible for scholarship funding under this program.
+- Students who plan on careers that include K-12 education or medicine and medical related fields are not eligible for scholarship funding under this program.